SirEtrigan0/ManagPlugin/README.md

 It features:
   ManagePlugin:

     - Custom /sethome and /home command

     - You need to pay one diamond per /home command

     - /sethome command is free
   Stonemaker:

     - Easy to craft block that generates stone block above itself

     - It just generates stone, nothing fancy

     - Some of this code was 'borrowed' from somewhere else :)

     - Inspired by old polsish minecraft servers like mchc.pl (from 2015/16/17)

   Obsidianmaker:

     - Same stuff like the stone maker but it generates obsidian

   Teleporter:

     - Custom made plugin for crafting teleporters

     - Easy to use

     - Little bit buggy but I'll fix it ASAP

     - You need two teleports with the same name

     - You name them with a name tag.

     - Just click with RMB on the placed block

     - More features soon...

   Comming featurs:

 Manage Plugin:

-x:Multi language support
+    -Multi language support

-x:customable price for /home
+    -customable price for /home
     X:turning on/off the price tag
     x:possible price for /sethome
     x:refactoring code
     x:tpa command

 Teleporter:

-x:fixing bugs
+    -fixing bugs
     x:setting up the cooldown for tp use x:refactoring code

-Stonemaker and Obsidian maker: x:making one plugin out of it x:making a config for people (so they can make what-ever-maker)
+Stonemaker and Obsidian maker:

+    x:making one plugin out of it
+    x:making a config for people (so they can make what-ever-maker)